doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP SET TEXT VALUE` command <!-- REF #method.VP SET TEXT VALUE.Summary -->assigns a specified text value to a designated cell range<!-- END REF -->.
+The `VP SET TEXT VALUE` command <!-- REF #_method_.VP SET TEXT VALUE.Summary -->assigns a specified text value to a designated cell range<!-- END REF -->.

 In *rangeObj*, pass a range of the cell(s) (created for example with [VP Cell](#vp-cell) or [VP Column](#vp-column)) whose value you want to specify.
 If *rangeObj* includes multiple cells, the value specified will be repeated in each cell.